HyrumDickinson/solar-panel-protection-system/README.md

 ## Branches

 ### `main`
 The latest stable, deployable version of the code is stored in the `main` branch.
+Currently, Python 2 is the primary programming language of this project.

-### `python-2-version` and `python-3-version`
+### `python-3-version`
+Python 2 is an old langauge.
+Efforts are underway to port the GUI code to Python 3; however, there has been little success.
 Until code is fully ported to Python 3, these branches are the `main` branches the code in their respective language.
+Currently, the `main`
-Currently, python-2-version runs very responsively in a python 2 anaconda environment.
-Python-3-version is extreamely slow.
-I am in the process of figuring out why this is and how the Python 3 version can be sped up.
+Python 2 version runs very responsively in a python 2 anaconda environment, while Python-3-version remains extremely slow.
+The `python_3_version` branch may eventually merge into `main`, but only if it can be fixed to run as responsibly as the legacy Python 2 version of the GUI code.

 ### `original`
 It is important to note that the original code for this project is not my own.
 It was written by Dillon Vadgama, Douglas Lee, and